No Matter What Shape (Your Stomach's In): Composer

-The record itself lists Granville Sascha Burland as the composer, but ASCAP says the composer is Lou Bideu aka Lew Bedell.
+The record itself lists Granville Sascha Burland as the composer, but ASCAP says the composer is Lou Bideu, aka Lew Bedell.

 History

-In 1965, Dave Pell wanted to record songs based on music from recent TV commercials and release them on 45 RPM singles to see if he could get radio airplay and maybe a hit record.
+In 1965, Dave Pell wanted to record songs based on music from recent television commercials and release them on 45 RPM singles to see if he could get radio airplay and maybe a hit record.
 Previously, Liberty Records had used "The T-Bones" as a group name for instrumentals recorded by Los Angeles session musicians The Wrecking Crew, and Liberty told Pell to use it again for his project.

-In 1965, Pell went into the studio with members of The Wrecking Crew and recorded "No Matter What Shape (Your Stomach's In)," a song based on music used in an Alka-Seltzer TV commercial.
+In 1965, Pell went into the studio with members of The Wrecking Crew and recorded "No Matter What Shape (Your Stomach's In)," a song based on music used in an Alka-Seltzer television commercial.

-When the single became a hit, Liberty Records needed the T-Bones to go on the road to promote it, but the original session musicians weren't willing to go.
+When the single became a hit, Liberty Records needed the T-Bones to go on the road to promote it, but the original session musicians were not willing to go.
 They were making a considerable amount of money doing sessions in Los Angeles.
-So Liberty created a different "public" T-Bones group to appear on record covers, TV, and in concert.
+So Liberty created a different "public" T-Bones group to appear on record covers, television, and in concert.
 The "public" T-Bones were Judd Hamilton, Dan Hamilton, Joe Frank Carollo, Tommy Reynolds, and Gene Pello.
-None of them played on the hit record but later they would achieve fame as the soft rock trio, Hamilton, Joe Frank and Reynolds.
+None of them played on the hit record but later Dan Hamilton, Carollo and Reynolds would achieve fame as the soft rock trio Hamilton, Joe Frank & Reynolds.